Pierre-Lannoy/wp-apcu-manager/readme.txt

 = Where can I get support? =

 Support is provided via the official [WordPress page](https://wordpress.org/support/plugin/apcu-manager/).
+Because I am human myself, please note that I only answer to support requests made by humans, who behave like humans.
+This excludes requests or bug reports written by AI or those that do not adhere to basic rules of courtesy.

 = Where can I report a bug? =